December 31st

 Commentary:

 On first thought, this shloka seems like a misfit of words.
-However, one needs to delve deeper into the inner meaning of the shloka.
+However, one needs to delve deeper into the implicit meaning of the shloka.

 • Bhārgava was another name for Paraśurāma.
 He cut off his own mother's head with his paraśu (axe) as per his father's orders.
-His only reason for that was because his father told him to.
-The father was pleased and offered him a boon.
-Paraśurāma then asked his father to revive his mother, which he did.
+His only reason for that was because his father told him to (There is a back story for this which is nonessential in the context).
+The father was pleased with his son's unwavering faith in his words and offered him a boon.
+As a boon, Paraśurāma asked his father to revive his mother, which he did.
 One needs to know the whole episode before simply saying that he killed his mother!
-(In today's world, there are no children who are so obedient, nor are there fathers who can bring back people to life.)
+(In today's world, there are no children who are so obedient, nor are there fathers who can bring people back to life.)

 • The 5 Pāṇḍava-s married one Draupadī, in order to keep their mother's word.
-That was Lord's way of fulfilling a boon that Draupadī herself had asked for.
-She wanted a husband with 5 of the best qualities.
-The Lord responded to her request by giving her 5 husbands - since it was simply impossible, even for the Lord, to create one man with all 5 qualities.
+That wasn't the only reason.
+It was also the Lord's way of fulfilling a boon that Draupadī herself had asked for.
+She had wanted a husband with 5 of the best qualities—honest, strong, skilled in warfare, handsome, and kind.
+The Lord responded to her request by giving her 5 husbands—since it was simply impossible, even for the Lord, to create one man with all 5 qualities.

 • Lord Kṛṣṇa wed 16,000 gopikās!
 He was liberating them from an asura (demon) named Narakāsura.
 However, we humans can't liberate our own sorrows, let alone liberate others from theirs.
-So, don't blindly take notes that Kṛṣṇa married so many gopis.
+So, we can't blindly take notes that Kṛṣṇa married so many gopis simply because he wanted to.

 The moral is: We cannot comprehend all the actions of the noble, and therefore, we should not blindly follow in their footsteps.
-Their actions should be seriously considered before we mimic them.
+Their actions should be seriously contemplated before mimicking them.

-Know how, why, and which actions of the noble should be emulated!
+Know how, why, and which actions of the noble can be emulated.
+Follow the truth, but follow no one blindly.

 pada vigrahaH: